NRS § 205.300 is the Nevada theft law prohibiting embezzlement. Embezzlement occurs when you steal money or property the owner entrusted you with.

 - 5. Can the record be sealed?

-Embezzlement is stealing property that the thief had legal possession of.1 Embezzlement is commonly called employee theft or employee fraud.
-That is because many cases stem from charges of workers taking their employers’ assets.
+Embezzlement is stealing property that you had legal possession of.1 Embezzlement is commonly called employee theft or employee fraud.
+That is because many cases stem from charges of taking an employers’ assets.

 Example: Marshall is a cage worker at the Mirage.
 One day a customer hands him $1,000.
 Instead of putting it into the register, he steals it.
 The money legally belonged to the Mirage.
 The Mirage entrusts Marshall with possession of its money.
 By taking it for himself, Marshall embezzled it.

-But an employer/employee relationship is not necessary to embezzle.
+Though an employer/employee relationship is not necessary to embezzle.
 Embezzlement can occur between friends, family, co-workers, or strangers.
-There just needs to be a relation of trust or confidence.2
+There just needs to be a relationship of trust or confidence.2

 Example: Jack’s motorcycle is illegally parked.
 But he does not have time to move it.
 Jack flags down a pedestrian and asks if he’d move his motorcycle for him for $5.
 The pedestrian agrees.
 But instead of returning with the keys, he drives off with it for good.
 Jack entrusted the motorcycle with the pedestrian.
 The pedestrian then embezzled it for himself.